 He even predicted that the next major form of content would be livestreaming.

-If this trend is real, then, as cultural elites have been assessing popular culture for years: “To accommodate the special needs of impatient consumers with limited educations, cultural products in modern society are constantly being ‘idiot-ified’ — it’s a process of dumbing down,” he said.
+If this trend is real, then, as cultural elites have been assessing popular culture for years, to accommodate the special needs of impatient consumers with limited educations, cultural products in modern society are constantly being ‘idiot-ified’ — it’s a process of dumbing down.

 We can reasonably expect that personal expression is headed down the road of shorter, more fragmented, performance-oriented content.
 Short videos are obviously a more intuitive way to “show” oneself than words.
 Livestreaming is even simpler because it doesn’t require any performance at all.
 People only need to set up a camera, then broadcast any or every part of their lives to online spectators.